mxmgorin/gmboy/README.md

 ## 🎮 gmboy

 `gmboy` is a Game Boy emulator built in Rust as a deep dive into how emulation and hardware works.
 Built for fun and learning, it’s a project about clean code, deep hardware understanding, and striving for high accuracy and test coverage.

-It's not just an emulator — it's a playground for experimentation.
-Most Game Boy functionality is already implemented with good accuracy, as verified by community-made test suites.
+Most Game Boy functionality is implemented with good accuracy (verified by community-made tests).
 Most games should run correctly, though some bugs are still expected.

+Download the [latest release](https://github.com/mxmgorin/gmboy/releases/latest) of gmboy from the releases page.

 ## Supports